Going meat free for one week creates a great opportunity to start thinking about how much meat you eat and the impact eating too much meat may have.

-+ The World Health Organisation has classified red meat – including, beef, veal, pork, lamb, mutton, horse, and goat – as “probably carcinogenic to humans”.
++ The World Health Organisation has classified red meat – which includes beef, veal, pork, lamb, mutton, horse, and goat – as “probably carcinogenic to humans”.

-+ Studies show bowel cancer risk increases by 17% per 100g of red meat consumed per day and that bowel cancer risk increases by 18% per 50g of processed meat consumed per day.
++ Studies show that bowel cancer risk increases by 12% per 100g of red meat consumed per day and by 16% per 50g of processed meat consumed per day.

-+ High consumption of red and processed meat (like bacon, ham and other packaged meat such as turkey and chicken) increases the risk of type 2 diabetes.
++ High consumption of red and processed meat (including bacon, ham and other packaged meat such as turkey and chicken) increases the risk of type 2 diabetes.